jonathonmarsh/jonathonmarsh.github.io/pages/islands/Hebrides.md

 show_meta: false
 title: "Hebridean Way"
 header:
-   image_fullwidth: "header_homepage_13.jpg"
+   image_fullwidth: "IslandsWater.png"
 permalink: "/islands/hebrides"
 ---
 In September 2019, I ran the 156 mile Hebridean Way Footpath, taking a week to complete it.
 The path starts on Vatersay in the South and finishes at Stornoway in Lewis, visiting 10 islands of the Outer Hebrides.
 This requires two lovely ferry trips between islands, but also uses the six causeways which have been built, connecting the islands together.

 The route includes some beautiful beaches, amazing loch, sea and mountain views and some very interesting archaeology and Gaelic culture.
 The terrain is not too hilly, but navigation and weather can be challenging, and conditions underfoot boggy (at best).
 The route is mostly off-road and there are long sections with no phone coverage or access to facilities like shops.
+I used the excellent Cicerone Press guidebook, by Richard Barett for planning and carried it with me, supplemented by the excellent detailed route instructions provided by the Hebridean Tourist authority: <https://www.visitouterhebrides.co.uk/see-and-do/activities/hebridean-way/walking-hebridean-way>

 Getting to the start point on Vatersay took me a couple of days - the train up to Edinburgh, then onto Glasgow and Oban, then 5 hours on a pretty rough ferry crossing to Barra.
 A pleasant evening at a B&B in Barra, which also gave the opportunity to stock up on food and hear local traditional musicians the Vatersay Boys.
 I did the run unsupported and carried all my gear in a 15L backpack, but I had pre-booked hostels or B&Bs for each night.